 The front camera is bloody awful.
 Let this sample speak for itself.

-The video from this camera is OK.
+The video from this camera is OK for standard definition video.
 It lacks detail and has the same purple hue as the photos.
 Motion becomes blurry but it doesn’t suffer from compression blocks.
 It isn’t something I’d go out of the way to use all the time, but it is acceptable for casual use.